Frequently asked questions

 All available savings products are listed on the Active Savings section of our website and once you are logged into your Active Savings Account.

 You can open a new savings product at any time by logging into your HL Account and then selecting the ‘Rates’ tab in your Active Savings Account.
 You’ll then see a list of all the products available and can view more information and decide if you want to apply by clicking the ‘Details’ tab.
 You’ll need to top up your Active Savings Account and make sure you have available funds in the cash hub before you can open a new savings product.

 How long does it take for payments to clear into/from my Active Savings Account?

 You can add money to or withdraw money from the cash hub at any time.
 Below we provide a brief summary of how long it generally takes various payment types to clear.

 - Debit card payments – one working day

-- Cash transfers from a Fund & Share Account – same working day if instructed before 12pm, otherwise one working day
+- Cash transfers from a Fund and Share Account – same working day if instructed before 12pm, otherwise one working day

-- Cash transfers to a Fund & Share Account - same working day if instructed before 4pm, otherwise one working day
+- Cash transfers to a Fund and Share Account - same working day if instructed before 4pm, otherwise one working day

 - Withdrawals – up to three working days